Puerto Ricans in the Vietnam War: Racial tensions of the 1960s

 The Vietnam War coincided with the protests of the Civil Rights Movement during the 1960s America.
 Minority groups, such as Hispanics were discriminated at home, but also within the U.S. armed forces.
 According to a study made in 1990, by the Department of Psychiatry, Columbia University, Department of Epidemiology, Mailman School of Public Health, Columbia University, and New York State Psychiatric Institute; called the National Survey of the Vietnam Generation (NSVG), Hispanics, among them Puerto Ricans, were younger than both Black and White majority veterans when they went to Vietnam.
 Hispanics experienced more prejudice and discrimination in Vietnam than Blacks.
 Minority groups would often band together with those of their own racial or ethnic backgrounds.
 One such group was "Puerto Rican Power in Unity" which eventually became "Latin Power in Unity."
 The objective of this group was to unite all the Hispanic Marines regardless of their national background, as a brotherhood.
 Together they shared their cultures and demanded to be treated equally as their Black and White counterparts in the military.

-On September 22, 2015, the Public Broadcasting Service (PBS) documentary.
-"On Two Fronts: Latinos & Vietnam" by producer Mylène Moreno of Souvenir Pictures, Inc., aired nationwide on PBS and is part of PBS Stories of Service.
-Former Marine Lance Corporal Tony Santiago narrated the Puerto Rican experience during both the home-front and the battle grounds during the Vietnam War.

-Cultural Representations
+Cultural representations

 On September 22, 2015, the Public Broadcasting Service (PBS) documentary.
 "On Two Fronts: Latinos & Vietnam" by producer Mylène Moreno of Souvenir Pictures, Inc., aired nationwide on PBS and is part of PBS Stories of Service.
 Former Marine Lance Corporal Tony Santiago narrated the Puerto Rican experience during both the home-front and the battle grounds during the Vietnam War.

 Many songs were released by Puerto Ricans about the Vietnam War experience, with the Vietnam War Song Project identifying 30+ titles.
 This topic has been largely ignored in the cultural scholarship of the Vietnam War.